Ujjwal5705/Orbyt-CLI/README.md

 ## 🔐 Authentication (RFC 8628)

-Orbit relies on a secure, headless authentication flow to manage user sessions without storing sensitive credentials in plain text.
+Orbyt relies on a secure, headless authentication flow to manage user sessions without storing sensitive credentials in plain text.
 The specific flow for session authentication is detailed below:

 ```mermaid
 graph TD